cashubtc/awesome-cashu/README.md

 - [+chorus](https://github.com/andotherstuff/chorus) is a simple space for communities to gather, share, and support each other.
 It is built on the decentralized Nostr protocol.
 - [Clams](https://clams.tech/) is a Personal Finance and Business Analytics application that has a Cashu NIP-60 connection.
 - [Highlighter](https://github.com/pablof7z/highlighter)
+- [Iris](https://github.com/irislib/iris-messenger) is a Nostr Android, iOS and web client that has also standalone desktop app and a Cashu wallet.
 - [Learn civics](https://civico.app) is a civics citizenship app that has NIP-60 and NIP-61 support.
 - [lnw.cash](https://lnw.cash/) [GitHub](https://github.com/AlbiziaLebbeck/lnwCash)
 - [nutlife.lol](https://nutlife.lol/)